Gh61/wpf-custom-window-snap/README.md

 - using Windows Snap preview feature (Windows 11+)
     - this is done by identifying Maximize button in `NCHITTEST (0x0084)` message as `HTMAXBUTTON`
     - see file `MainWindow.MaximizeSnap.cs`
-    - this code also features fix for maximize button effects not being triggered (hover and press) by explicitly setting internal dependency properties
+    - this code also includes fix for maximize button effects not being triggered (hover and press) by explicitly setting internal dependency properties
 - the Maximize feature of `WindowsStyle.None` requires fixing window size and position
     - this is done by using the code in `MainWindow.Fullscreen.cs`
     - also, there is need to refresh `WindowChrome` and set `ResizeBorderThickness` to zero (disable resizing), as it partially breaks the ability to put the window back "down"